What is a PIP?

 A lightweight review will check that the proposal satisfies the requirements (like some evidence for support from a few Prolog systems), and assign you a PIP number.
 Rename your file(s) and update the PR/MR (e.g.,

-).The PIP will start with a
+Each PIP will start with a draft status

-status and evolve as follows:draft
+and evolve as follows:

 PIP Reviewers and Repository Moderators